abdulazizasiri/Java-Spring/Udacity-Course/README.md

 - Repository:

 In Spring, an @Repository-annotated class is treated identically to an @Component-annotated one, but as with @Service, the semantics are different.
 In an onion architecture, repositories are the inner layer - each repository should act like an interface to a specific set of stored or persistent data.
 For example, a UserRepository would expose an interface capable of create/read/update/delete and query operations on the users table of the database.

+### Spring MVC and Thymeleaf

+- MVC and You:

+ We introduce the model-view-controller pattern and discuss how Spring MVC adapts it for use on the web.

+- HTML Templates and Thymeleaf:

+We look at how Thymeleaf's HTML templates work and how we can populate them with data using Spring controllers.

+- Connecting Controllers to Templates:

+ We dive deeper into the relationship between controllers and templates to see how to bind